kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

   kubewarden-crds kubewarden/kubewarden-crds
 ```

-Now we can deploy the rest of the Kubewarden stack.
+Now you can deploy the rest of the Kubewarden stack.
 The official
-`kubewarden-defaults` helm chart will create a PolicyServer named `default`.
-We
+`kubewarden-defaults` helm chart creates a PolicyServer named `default`.
+You
 want this PolicyServer instance to have tracing enabled.

-In order to do that, we have to specify some extra values for the
+To do that, you need to specify extra values for the
 `kubewarden-controller` chart.
-Let's create a `values.yaml` file with the
+You should create a `values.yaml` file with the
 following contents:

 ```yaml